-We gratefully acknowledge the Peter (z’l) and Shirlye (z’l) Helman Shabbat Meal Fund and the Ryan Rosman (z’l) Leadership Fund for their leadership support of Shabbat Dinners at Hillel.
+We gratefully acknowledge the Shirlye (z'l) and Peter (z'l) Helman Shabbat Dinner Fund and the Ryan Rosman (z'l) Leadership Fund for support of Hillel's Shabbat Meal Program.

 holidays at msu hillel

 At Passover, Hillel hosts seders on the first and second nights, as well as lunch and dinner every day.
-We gratefully acknowledge the Gary Davidoff Passover Endowment Fund and the Phyllis and Richard Bleznak Passover Holiday Celebration Endowment Fund for support of Hillel's Passover Seders.
+We gratefully acknowledge the Phyllis and Richard Bleznak Passover Holiday Celebration Endowment Fund and the Gary Davidoff Passover Endowment Fund for support of Hillel's Passover Seders.

 how to get involved